Editorial photograph of a customer experience strategy review

 Each Experience Cloud edition includes an API call allocation.
 The allocation is per org, not per community.

-Experience Cloud development requires Full or Partial sandboxes for any serious testing.
+Experience Cloud development needs Full or Partial sandboxes for any serious testing.
 Developer sandboxes lack the data volume to test community throughput.

 The sandbox tier upgrade is rarely included in the base community license.
 It is a separate line on the order form.

 Any analytics overlay on Experience Cloud traffic goes through Data Cloud.
-Data Cloud is its own SKU with its own credit model.
+Data Cloud is its own SKU with its own credit model, as covered in the Salesforce newsroom.

 Read the related Salesforce renewal playbook for the Data Cloud renewal framework.